Fuliru people: Origin

+The Fuliru have a unique history as one of the only highland Bantu groups to have formed a single, relatively small state that was highly centralized.
+The precise origins of Bafuliiru remain a subject of scholarly debate as they do not possess fixed canonical texts recounting their origins.
+While myths of origin exist, they have not been transmitted in a standardized literary form.
+Compared with other Fuliiru genres of oral tradition such as ifumo or migani, origin stories generated less creative elaboration but continue to attract sustained scholarly attention as logical points of entry into Fuliiru history.
+Accounts of origins were often vague or inconsistent.
+When researchers discovered that oral traditions prioritized other categories of recollection, systematic efforts to collect origin myths diminished.
+According to Congolese researcher Shimbi Kamba Katchelewa of the University of Montreal, as cited in Charles Katembo Kakozi's 2005 study Facteurs socio-politiques explicatifs des conflits dans la région des Grands Lacs Africains: Étude du cas d'Uvira en RDC à partir d'informateurs vivant à l'étranger, early Bafuliiru groups originating from Lwindi (now Lwindi Chiefdom) settled in areas such as Mulenge, Luvungi, and Lemera between the 10th and 14th centuries, migrations that historian Jacques Depelchin attributes to warfare and that later formed the basis of the "Hamba Kingdom" under paramount chieftaincy of the Bahamba clan.

 Oral tradition situates the cradle of Bafuliiru migration in the central basin of the Lwalaba River, specifically at the mouth of the Ulindi River.
 This point of origin is believed to mark the initial stage of their dispersal into the highlands.
-Belgian colonial administrator René Loons identified Mwami Kahamba Kalingishi as the founder of the modern Bafuliiru Chiefdom, suggesting that he arrived in the region during the 16th century.
+Belgian colonial administrator René Loons identified mwami Kahamba Kalingishi as the founder of the modern Bafuliiru Chiefdom and suggested that he arrived in the region during the 16th century.
 However, other scholars, including historians Kingwengwe Mupe and Bosco Muchukiwa Rukakiza, date the Bafuliiru migration from Lwindi to the 17th century.
-Belgian colonial administrator Alfred Moeller de Laddersous, who conducted extensive studies of the Bantu communities in the eastern Belgian Congo, was among the first to document the Bafuliiru's presence in the Ruzizi Plain from the 17th century onwards.
-However, historian Jacques Depelchin challenged Moeller's concept of "migration", suggesting that the term "expansion" might better describe the Bafuliiru's movement, as their contact with the original homeland persisted well into the 19th century.
+Belgian colonial administrator Alfred Moeller de Laddersous, who conducted extensive studies of the Bantu ethnic groups in the eastern Belgian Congo, was among the first to document the Bafuliiru's presence in the Ruzizi Plain from the 17th century onwards.
+However, Depelchin challenged Moeller's concept of "migration" and suggests that the term "expansion" might better describe the Bafuliiru's movement, as their contact with the original homeland persisted well into the 19th century.
 Depelchin also pointed out that the valley in which the Bafuliiru settled was intermittently used for hunting, and that the region's climate was less favorable for settlement compared to the mountainous areas that the Bafuliiru and Vira preferred.